resteasy/resteasy.github.io/_posts/2020-07-14-blog-microprofile-config-outOfBox.md

 >a mechanism to declare the specific configuration requirements of the application
 >external to the source code, thus making it easier for the programmer to modify
 >configuration settings.
 Web.xml is the result of that effort.
 The
->Microprofile-Configuration specification is a new layer of externalization
+>MicroProfile Configuration specification is a new layer of externalization
 >of configuration data from the code and web.xml.
 >````